-There is no doubt that hydrogenated or trans fats are harmful and even in small amounts.
+There is no doubt that hydrogenated or partially hydrogenated fats (the latter contain the most trans fats) are harmful and even in small amounts.
 A 2% increase in hydrogenated fats in the diet has been found to increase heart disease by 23%.

-Key sources of hydrogenated fats are cooking oils and margarines but they can also be found in a wide range of processed foods such as biscuits, mayonnaise, pastries, pies, crisps and cakes.
+Key sources of hydrogenated fats are cooking oils and margarines but they can also be found in a wide range of processed foods such as biscuits, mayonnaise, pastries, pies, pizzas, pastas, crisps and cakes.
 Any food sitting on a supermarket shelf with a long shelf-life is likely to contain hydrogenated fats.
 These fats are not always easy to spot.
-Look for the following on labels: trans fats, partially hydrogenated vegetable oils, shortenings or vegetable fats – these are all hydrogenated fats.
+Look for the following on labels: trans fats, vegetable oil, vegetable fat, shortening, hydrolysed fat, hydrolysed vegetable protein.
 Emulsifiers typically contain mono- and diglycerides, which are forms of trans fats, but products containing these can be labelled as free of trans fats.
 Avoid hydrogenated fats and avoid re-using oils.

 When cooking, use butter, lard, animal fats and coconut oil as they are more heat resistant.
 Olive oil is not so good as its smoking point is 300 degrees, giving it the potential to produce hydrogenated fats, but it is preferable to vegetable oils.